-The work of agricultural veterinarians is crucial to the South African economy.
-As the source of the nation’s food, the agricultural sector is arguably the most important one.
+The work of agricultural veterinarians is crucial to the South African economy and on the back of a nationwide vet shortage and animal disease outbreaks widely spread, this has never been more truer.
 Agricultural veterinarians look after the health of the country’s livestock, as well as their safety, so their importance cannot be overstated.

 As the world celebrates World Vet Day today, Food For Mzansi spoke to veterinarian Dr Princess Moswa-Kato, an animal health specialist at MSD Animal Health, about what it is like to be a veterinarian in South Africa.

-The theme for today’s celebrations is “Veterinarian response to the Covid-19 crisis”, commemorating the work done by veterinarians to protect animal and human health during the pandemic.
+The theme for today’s celebrations is “strengthening veterinary resilience”, commemorating the work done by veterinarians and their impact on animal and human health.

 Nicole Ludolph: Let’s start with something more general.
 What wakes you up in the morning?